Skip to Content

 UB Institutional Repository (UBIR)

-The UBIR, hosted by the UB Libraries, collects, preserves, and distributes UB's research and scholarship, including full-text articles, full-text reports, audio mp3 files, images, and video clips.
+Hosted by the UB Libraries, UBIR collects and distributes UB's research and scholarship.
+This institutional repository contains full-text articles, books, book chapters and reports; audio and video recordings; and presentations created by UB faculty, staff and students.
 UB faculty, staff and students may deposit their work for free here!
+(UBIR no longer accepts dataset submissions.
+Please contact dataservices@buffalo.edu for assistance with finding a data repository.)

 What other options are there for archiving?